neuralmagic/sparseml/README.md

-    scripts - Functional scripts for working with the Python API onnx - Functional scripts for working with ONNX models pytorch - Functional scripts for working with PyTorch models tensorflow - Functional scripts for working with TensorFlow models README.md - readme file
+    scripts - Functional scripts for working with the Python API onnx - Functional scripts for working with ONNX models pytorch - Functional scripts for working with PyTorch models server - Scripts to run the Sparsify server tensorflow - Functional scripts for working with TensorFlow models MANIFEST.in - Attaches server files to installation process README.md - readme file
     requirements.txt - requirements for the Python API setup.py - setuptools install script